oppia/oppia-web-developer-docs/Coding-style-guide.md

 - Otherwise, please follow the [Google Python style guide](https://google.github.io/styleguide/pyguide.html).
 In particular:
   - There should be two empty lines before any top-level class or function definition.
   - Prefer string interpolation over concatenation -- e.g. prefer: `'My string %s' % varname` to `'My string ' + varname`.
-  - When indenting from an open parenthesis ('('), prefer indenting by 4 rather than indenting from the position of the parenthesis.
-E.g., prefer:
+  - When indenting from an open parenthesis ('('), prefer indenting by 4 rather than indenting from the position of the parenthesis. e.g., prefer:

     ```
       my_function_with_a_really_long_name(